Ace the Second Interview and Secure a Job Offer

 - Take cues from their questions.
 For instance, if you’ve applied for a server position and the questions refer to how much you earned in tips or how you increased average table sales, the company might be looking for a server who knows how to upsell.
 If you’re applying to be a manager at a hotel chain, be prepared to answer questions about your ability to relocate.

 - Elaborate and embellish.
 There might be items of interest that are not included on your resume.
 For instance, if you’re a wine steward completing a sommelier course for designation, let the interviewers know.
 This type of information will help them choose you.

 - Don’t let your guard down.
 The second interview can seem less formal than your first meeting.
-Make no mistake: you are still being assessed.
+Make no mistake: you are still being assessed and your candicacy is not a given.
 The hiring officer might like your credentials, but is now trying to see whether you’d be a good fit for their hospitality operation.

 - Watch for trick questions.
 Interviewers sometimes ask the same question in different ways.
 Make sure you give the same answer each time.
 Know your resume, have your story straight, and don’t be afraid to ask if you’ve answered the questions to their satisfaction.

 - Close the sale.
 Try to gauge whether they’re going to make you an offer.
-“The best strategy for closing the sale is to ask for the order,” Shrive advises.
 If they aren’t ready to make you an offer on the spot, find out what the next steps are.

 In larger companies, like big hotel chains, you might be called in for even more interviews, including psychological profiling.
 But for many positions in the hospitality industry, if you’ve aced both your first and second interviews, a job offer should not be far behind.